 Writing test examples

-This page demonstrates how to write tests for FunC contracts using the Blueprint SDK (Sandbox).
+This page demonstrates how to write tests for FunC contracts using the Blueprint (Sandbox).

 The test suites focus on the demo contract Fireworks, a smart contract that starts running with the set_first